Slowly moving black holes in khrono-metric model: Introduction

-The existing computations of sensitivities make use of the modification of the metric far away from the moving body due to the presence of the fields --- khronon or aether --- describing the preferred frame.
+We use our moving black hole solutions to extract the first black hole sensitivity parameter $\s$.
+Previous computations of sensitivities make use of the modification of the metric far away from the moving body due to the presence of the fields --- khronon or aether --- describing the preferred frame.
 In this work we develop a simpler method which does not require computing the perturbation of the metric and extracts the sensitivities from the long-distance asymptotics of the khronon alone.
-This gives us an expression for the first sensitivity parameter $\sigma$ in terms of the khronon couplings and the subleading coefficient in the khronon expansion at infinity which can be well approximated by a simple analytic formula throughout the whole phenomenologically allowed parameter space.
-The resulting sensitivities happen to be small and are of the same order as the post-Newtonian parameters which are already tightly constrained by the Solar System tests.
+This gives us an expression for $\sigma$ in terms of the khronon couplings and the subleading coefficient in the khronon expansion at infinity.
+We show that the latter can be well approximated by a simple analytic formula throughout the whole phenomenologically allowed parameter space.
+The resulting expression for the sensitivity is independent of the black hole mass.
+Taking into account the existing constraints on the model parameters, the sensitivity happens to be rather small.
+Nevertheless, it represents an important ingredient for uncovering the effect of khronon on the gravitational waveforms.

 The paper is organized as follows.
-In Sec.~\ref{sec:notationbkg} we give an overview of the khrono-metric model and introduce the decoupling limit.
+In Sec.~\ref{sec:notationbkg} we give an overview of the khrono-metric model.
+We describe its action and introduce the decoupling limit in Sec.~\ref{ssec:decoupl}, whereas in Sec.~\ref{ssec:constraints} we summarize the observational constraints on the model parameters.
 In Sec.~\ref{sec:stationary} we review the solutions describing static spherically symmetric black holes.
 In Sec.~\ref{sec:movingbh} we turn to slowly moving black holes.
 In Sec.~\ref{ssec:movingEOM} we derive equations for perturbation of the khronon in the rest frame of the black hole.
 In Sec.~\ref{sec:moving} we perform the analysis of its singular points and formulate the conditions that a khronon perturbation must satisfy in order to give a regular foliation.
 Numerical solutions with required boundary conditions are constructed in Sec.~\ref{sec:solutions}.
 Section~\ref{sec:infcchi} discusses simplifications occurring in the limit of infinite khronon speed and obtains the solution in this case.
 In Sec.~\ref{sec:sens} we find the khronon field by replacing the black hole with an effective point particle and match it to the asymptotics of the full numerical solution.
 This gives us the black hole sensitivities.
-Section~\ref{sec:conc} is devoted to discussion.
+Section~\ref{sec:conc} is devoted to discussion of our results and outlook.
 Several appendices contain auxiliary material.